 - Identifying and detecting malicious URLs and domains

-But, every instance of a spamtrap being on a given list is not necessarily indicative of a breach of best practices.
-For instance, the owner of the spamtrap may actually be poisoning the list in order to detect data leakage.
-(For instance, the trap owner may actually be the list owner who suspects a data leak, such as an employee who is selling the company’s customer and/or user lists to competitors or data brokers, as in the seedlist example above.)
-In that case, the presence of a spamtrap on the customer’s own list is not indicative of a breach of best practices.
+But, every instance of a spamtrap being on a given list does not necessarily indicate a breach of best practices.
+For instance, the owner of the spamtrap may be poisoning the list to detect data leakage.
+(For instance, the trap owner may be the list owner who suspects a data leak, such as an employee selling the company’s customer and/or user lists to competitors or data brokers, as in the seed list example above.)
+In that case, the presence of a spamtrap on the customer’s list does not indicate a breach of best practices.
 But, if that spamtrap turned up on someone else’s list, that would indicate the use of rented, purchased, or traded data — a definite breach of best practices.

 Additionally, it’s possible that the trap owner is not following best practices.
-For instance, it’s entirely possible that the owner of the spamtrap did not properly condition the trap by bouncing messages for a period of at least 12 contiguous months (see page 3 of the M3AAWG BCP for details).
-Thus, the list owner was given an insufficient opportunity to notice that an email address that was legitimately added to their list is no longer in use and should be removed.
+For instance, it’s entirely possible that the owner of the spamtrap did not properly condition the trap by bouncing messages for at least 12 contiguous months.5 Thus, the list owner was given an insufficient opportunity to notice that an email address legitimately added to their list is no longer in use and should be removed.

-But, these are exceptions.
-In more than 95% of the cases that I have worked over the last 20 years which have involved spamtraps, the spamtraps came into the list through the use of list purchases, rentals, or appends.
-Further, the specific traps which were used to find and flag these cases were intended to find mailers who were sending to non-permission data.
+But these are exceptions.
+In more than 95% of the cases I have worked on over the last 20 years involving spamtraps, the spamtraps came into the list through list purchases, rentals, or appends.
+Further, the specific traps used to find and flag these cases were intended to find mailers sending non-permissioned data.

 What it all means…

-Generally speaking, a spamtrap is an address that is intended to help locate list owners who are not following best practices.
-Thus, the presence of a spamtrap on a list indicates that there is data on a list that should not be there.
-And, usually, from my viewpoint in policy enforcement, that data is there because someone is either not maintaining their list, is engaged in dangerous collection or retention practices, or is directly violating policy by purchasing, renting, appending, or trading data.
+Generally speaking, a spamtrap is an address that helps locate list owners who are not following best practices.
+Thus, a spamtrap on a list indicates the presence of data that should not be there.
+And usually, from my viewpoint in policy enforcement, that data is there because someone is either not maintaining their list, is engaged in dangerous collection or retention practices, or is directly violating policy by purchasing, renting, appending, or trading data.